ax.utils

 Recursively convert NamedTuples to dictionaries.

-ax.utils.common.serialization.serialize_init_args(obj: Any, exclude_fields: Optional[List[str]] = None) Dict[str, Any][source]
+ax.utils.common.serialization.serialize_init_args(obj: Any, exclude_fields: Optional[list[str]] = None) dict[str, Any][source]

 Given an object, return a dictionary of the arguments that are needed by its constructor.